Iran poised for faster centrifuges as nuclear deal collapses

 "We will sell our oil, one way or the other," Zarif told Russian broadcaster RT in a recently aired interview.
 "The United States will not be able to prevent that."

-Tensions between Iran and the U.S. have been growing since President Donald Trump unilaterally withdrew America from the nuclear deal, which saw Tehran agree to limit its uranium enrichment in exchange for the lifting of economic sanctions.
-In the time since, Trump re-imposed old sanctions and created new ones, going as far as targeting Iranian officials like Zarif and Iran's paramilitary Revolutionary Guard.
+Tensions between Iran and the U.S. have been growing since Trump's pullout from the nuclear deal, which saw Tehran agree to limit its uranium enrichment in exchange for the lifting of economic sanctions.
+Trump subsequently re-imposed old sanctions on Iran and created new ones, going as far as targeting Iranian officials like Zarif and Iran's paramilitary Revolutionary Guard.

+Meanwhile, mysterious oil tanker attacks struck near the Strait of Hormuz in recent weeks, attacks that the U.S. blames on Iran.
+Tehran denies it was involved.

 The U.S. has sought to seize an Iranian oil tanker, the Adrian Darya-1, now thought by analysts to be off the Syrian coast despite a pledge by Tehran that its cargo wasn't bound there.

-Late Wednesday, Iranian President Hassan Rouhani said Tehran would soon begin work on research and development of "all kinds" of centrifuges.
-Those devices enrich uranium by rapidly spinning uranium hexafluoride gas.
+In his speech late Wednesday, Rouhani said Tehran would soon begin work on research and development of "all kinds" of centrifuges that enrich uranium by rapidly spinning uranium hexafluoride gas.

-Iran has begun break limits of the deal, such as just creeping beyond its 3.67%-enrichment limit and its stockpile rules.
-Using advanced centrifuges speed enrichment and Iranian officials already have raised the idea of enriching to 20%, which is a short technical step from weapons-grade levels of 90%.
+Iran has begun breaking limits of the deal, such as just creeping beyond its 3.67%-enrichment limit and its stockpile rules.
+Using advanced centrifuges speeds up enrichment and Iranian officials already have raised the idea of enriching to 20% — a small technical step from weapons-grade levels of 90%.

 Iran long has maintained its nuclear program is for peaceful purposes and denies it seeks an atomic bomb.
 However, Western nations have pointed to previous Iranian research into a weapons program that U.N. experts say largely ended in 2003.